 - Hybrid direct/iterative solvers based on algebraic decomposition domain

 - Hybrid solvers based on a combination of multigrid methods and of

 - High performance Fast Multipole Method for N-body problems

-- Algorithmics for code coupling in complex simulations
+- Algorithmics for load balancing for complex simulations

-- Frontier simulations arising from challenging research and industrial multiscale applications
+- Frontier simulations arising from challenging academic and industrial research

 - Material Physics

 - Application customers of high performance linear algebra solvers